Anthrofest

 1. Students create a visual mini-presentation (PowerPoint or Google Slides) of 1 title slide and no more than 3 content slides (no transitions/animations).

-2. The presentation will be emailed to the undergraduate coordinator and undergraduate chair no later than Friday, March 16, 4:00pm ET.
+2. The presentation will be emailed to the undergraduate coordinator and undergraduate chair no later than Friday, February 21 at 4:00pm ET.

 Option 2: Research Poster